rhietala/rhietala.github.io/_posts/2016-09-20-rrdtool-as-timeseries-datastore-for-sensor-data.md

 XML or JSON with specified time intervals, so that could be used.

 Generating graphs is good for simple use cases, but ideally one would want an interactive, zoomable graph with tunable parameters in browser.
-I spent relatively lot of time to get the chart above, and are not that satisfied with the result.
+I spent a lot of time to get the chart above, and am not that satisfied with the result.